 Particular

-Particular is the top type in GSO and has individuals as instances, e.g. this rock or that event are instances of Particular.
-There are four types of particulars: endurants, perdurants, features and situations (Figure 2).
+Particular is the top type in GSO; all individuals are instances or Particular, e.g. this rock or that event.
+There are four subclasses of particular: endurants, perdurants, features and situations (Figure 2).
 An Endurant is fully present at any time it exists – it endures -- and has endurant parts only.
 Unlike endurants, a Perdurant unfolds in time – it persists – and is not fully present at any timepoint, e.g. an earthquake, and has perdurant parts only.
 Processes and events are key types of perdurants.
 A Feature is a derived entity dependent on two or more other particulars, e.g. a fault depends on at least two host rock bodies to exist.
 Any feature is also an endurant, perdurant, or situation – features overlap with these types, e.g. a fault is also an endurant, as it wholly exists at any timepoint.
-A Situation is a fragment of the world, such as some geological setting, and consists of some grouping of particulars, possibly including endurants, perdurants, features, and other situations.
+A Situation is a fragment of the world, such as some geological setting, and consists of some grouping of instances of particulars, possibly including endurants, perdurants, features, and other situations.

 Endurant